Floorplans, blueprints, drawings, 3D images and and other visuals

 Sketches are the essence of architectural creativity.
 These hand-drawn or digital sketches allow us to quickly capture ideas, explore concepts, and visualize solutions before moving on to more detailed designs.
 Sketches are intuitive tools that prioritize spontaneity and freedom over precision.
 They provide an overview of the project’s spirit, capturing ideas, atmospheres, volumes, and moods long before a plan or 3D rendering formalizes them.

-Sketches are also used to highlight more creative details or unique elements that will stand out in the final design, such as the shape of a custom piece of furniture or the layout of a particular area.
-They enable rapid idea generation and exploration of alternative solutions.
+Sketches are also used to express more creative details or unique elements that will stand out in the final design, such as the shape of a custom piece of furniture or the design of a specific space.
+They allow for rapid flow of ideas and the exploration of alternative solutions for a project in Pays de Gex.

 Diagrams: Technical Clarity